 And the GPO files and folders can be found in \\[Domain]\Sysvol\[Domain]\Policies:

-You’ll notice that GPO’s are identified by a GUID.
-The GUID’s of the four GPO’s in my simple test setup can be seen in both AD and the Sysvol share in the above screenshots.
+You’ll notice that GPOs are identified by a GUID.
+For example, the GUID’s of the four GPOs in my simple test setup can be seen in both AD and the Sysvol share in the above screenshots.

 How To Configure a GPO

-To create, edit and delete GPO’s you’ll typically be using the Group Policy Management Console (GPMC).
-GPMC is available by default on domain controllers but it can also be installed on servers using the Install-WindowsFeature command.
-On clients you need to install RSAT to manage GPO’s via the GPMC tool.
+To create, edit and delete GPO’s you’ll typically use the Group Policy Management Console (GPMC).
+GPMC is available by default on domain controllers, but it can also be installed on servers using the Install-WindowsFeature command.
+On clients, you need to install RSAT to manage GPO’s via the GPMC tool.

-When you open up the GPMC tool you’ll be able to see the OU structure of your domain which makes good sense: In order to apply a group policy you must link it with an OU.
-Once the GPO is linked it will start applying to the users and/or clients in the linked OU and any sub OU’s (see the next section for more details on this).
+When you open up the GPMC tool, you’ll be able to see the OU structure of your domain, which makes good sense: To apply a group policy, you must link it with an OU.
+Once the GPO is linked, it will start applying to the users and/or clients in the linked OU and any sub-OUs (see the next section for more details).

 This will create a new GPO object which you can then open up and configure with the desired settings:

 A GPO can also be linked to a site object.
-This feature is not used very often but may be useful when you want to configure devices according to their network location.
+This feature is not used very often but may be helpful when you want to configure devices according to their network location.

-At the bottom section of the GPMC tool you’ll find an overview of all the GPO’s in the domain.
-This is the place to look for a specific GPO if you don’t really know where it’s linked:
+At the bottom section of the GPMC tool, you’ll find an overview of all the GPO’s in the domain.
+This is the place to look for a specific GPO if you don’t know where it’s linked:

 GPO Appliance Order

-GPO appliance can be very confusing at first since a lot of configurations contribute to the final result of your GPO appliance order.
+GPO appliance can be very confusing at first since many configurations contribute to the final result of your GPO appliance order.
 We often see seasoned admins make mistakes in this area.